Introducing Terraform-Operator: The Basics

 --from-literal=AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID}

 Nice!
 The secret name aws-session-credentials is ready to be used in the configuration.
-Create the S3 bucket configuration as terraform-my-bucket.yaml:
+Create the S3 bucket configuration as :

 # terraform-my-bucket.yaml